Making music fun in east anglia

 2. The person ultimately responsible for Safeguarding within the Band shall be the appointed safeguarding officer with an appropriate background.

-3. The Band will follow SafeCIC guidelines and will ensure all Tutors have up-to-date training and that their DBS certificates are checked yearly.
-SafeCIC guidelines are contained within the following website: http://www.safecic.co.uk
+3. As a member of Brass Band England, the Band will follow NSPCC guidelines and will ensure all Tutors have up-to-date training and that their DBS certificates are checked yearly.
+NSPCC guidelines are contained within the following website: https://www.nspcc.org.uk/

 4. Before being appointed, all Tutors within the Band are thoroughly investigated for any offence against Vulnerable Persons.
 The investigations carried out are as follows:-